npragin/npragin/README.md

 - Researched how different point cloud DNNs affect the real2sim gap when used as a preprocessing step for RL
 - Contributed to a research lab developing four-wheeled apple-picking robots
 - Interned at [a startup](https://www.linkedin.com/company/sifly/) working on UAVs for agriculture
-- Worked with [FSAE team](https://www.global-formula-racing.com/en/) on fully autonomous racecar software
+- Worked with an [FSAE team](https://www.global-formula-racing.com/en/) on fully autonomous racecar software, which [won first place in the USA](https://www.sae.org/binaries/content/assets/cm/content/attend/2024/fsae_2025_mi6_results.pdf) in 2025
 - Former full-stack web developer (2-year industry experience)